tvcsantos/blackduck-report-action/CONTRIBUTING.md

 - Edit or add any relevant documentation following the development guidelines.
 - Make sure your changes are formatted correctly and consistently with the rest of the documentation.
-- Re-read what you wrote, and run a spellchecker on it to make sure you didn't miss anything.
+- Re-read what you wrote, and run a spell checker on it to make sure you didn't miss anything.
 - Update the [Changelog](CHANGELOG.md) with the required changes.
 - Write clear, concise commit message(s) using [conventional commits format][conventional-commits].